JointlyTech/object-loudifier/README.md

 # ToDo

+- [ ] Indicate better the "allowNesting".
 - [ ] Test code coverage with babel instead of v8.
 - [ ] Better explain benchmarks.
-- [ ] Better explain bubbling priority.
 - [ ] Analyze how to export the changed key in a wildcard listener.
 - [ ] Add tests to reach higher coverage.
 - [ ] Add infinite loop prevention.